gruenerheinrich/antglider/README.md

-antrunner
+antglider
 =========

-AntRunner is a modifiable GUI to Run and Batch Ant Files.
+AntGlider is a modifiable GUI to Run and Batch Ant Files.